Anatomy of workflow elements

 Configured control flow elements. i.e. one or more values in that element have been changed from the defaults.

-Background colors can be changed under the Design tab in the side panel settings of the Workflow editor.
+Element colors can be changed under the Element style palette in the Side Panel of the editor.

-Configuring Input and Output elements is described in Configuring input and output elements.
+Configuring Input and Output elements is described in Configuring Workflow Input elements and Configuring Workflow Output and Export elements.

-Control flow elements, used to fine tune control of the execution of whole workflows or sections of workflows, are described in Batching part of a workflow.
+Control flow elements are described in Batching part of a workflow.

 Image workflow_element_coloring